aprilrd/jenkinsfile-recipes/README.md

 If you find a useful snippet is missing, please make a PR!

+* Most of the recipes are usable in [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/syntax/) as well.
+I recommend using Jenkins Pipeline as it tends to be easier to read, maintain, and test Pipelines.

 ### Set up related recipes
 #### To set a commit status in github to be `in progress`